 One-half cup of raisins has about 217 calories and 47 grams of sugar.
 For reference, a 12-ounce can of soda has about 150 calories and 33 grams of sugar, depending on the brand.

 Raisins are often sold in small, single serving boxes, each containing roughly 100 calories.
 If you have problems with portion control, try purchasing these prepackaged raisins to keep your intake in check.

 For endurance athletes, raisins are a great alternative for expensive sports chews and gels.
 They offer a quick source of much-needed carbohydrates and can help improve your performance.

-A study published in the Journal of Strength and Conditioning Research found that raisins were just as effective as a brand of sports jelly beans in improving performance for athletes engaging in moderate- to high-intensity endurance exercise.
+A 2011 study found that raisins were just as effective as a brand of sports jelly beans in improving performance for athletes engaging in moderate- to high-intensity endurance exercise.

 Fiber also helps keep you full for longer because it slows down the emptying of your stomach.
 If you’re trying to lose weight, eating fibrous foods may help.